KyleLevi/BAM_Scripts/README.md

 ### Getting Started
 ##### 1. Finding SRA data to work with

 The SRA provides a great interactive search functionality for finding data sets.
-Use this to find runs that you are interested in and when you are done, download the run list as a file called "SraRunAcc.txt". *#TODO: Insert picture here*.
-Place this in the "Input" folder of the project. \
+Use this to find runs that you are interested in and when you are done, download the run list as a file called "SraRunAcc.txt" and palce it in the "Input" folder of BAM_Scripts.

-*Note: If you are using the makefile to simplify downloading, it is *very* important that you do not rename SraRunAcc.txt*
+*Downloading the "SraRunAcc.txt" file can be done clicking the "Send to" drop down menu and selecting "File" and choosing "Accession List" as the format.*

 ##### 2. Add FASTA genomes to the Input/Genomes folder